mmohsinkhan/exchange-rates-tracking-app/README.md

 $ cdk deploy
 ```

 On successful deployment, link to a public REST endpoint is printed on console.
-Append resource name **exchangerates** to the link for exchange rates API
+Append resource name **exchangerates** to the link for exchange rates API.
+Open API URL is browser or use utility like *curl* to fetch exchange rates data.
 ```bash
 # Sample REST endpoint
 https://**********.execute-api.us-east-1.amazonaws.com/prod/